hknd23/idcempy/README.md

 reference = [0, 1, 2]
 inflatecat = "baseline"
 ```
-users can employ the argument `inflatecat` to specify any unordered category as the inflated category (dictated by the distribution) in their unordered-polytomous outcome measure.
-If a higher category (say 1) is inflated in a 0,1,2 unordered outcome measure, then users can specify `inflatecat` as follows

-Further, employing the argument `reference`, users can select which category of the unordered outcome variable is the baseline ("reference") category by placing it first.
-Since the baseline ("0") category in the Presidential vote choice outcome measure is inflated, the following code fits the BIMNL Model.
+The argument `inflatecat` can be used to specify any unordered category as the inflated category in their unordered-polytomous outcome measure.
+Further, from the argument `reference`, users can select which category of the unordered outcome variable is the baseline ("reference") category by placing it first.
+Since the baseline ("0") category in the Presidential vote choice outcome measure is inflated, the following code fits the BIMNL Model,

 ```python
 gimnl_2004vote = gimnl.gimnlmod(data, x, y, z, reference, inflatecat)